THAMES CHASE TRUST

 Thames Chase Forest covers 40 square miles of countryside around the London/Essex borders.

 Thames Chase Community Forest encompasses countryside in Barking and Dagenham, Brentwood, Havering and Thurrock.
-Within its boundaries there has been a concerted effort, over the last 25 years to re-generate despoiled landscape and enhance the natural environment for the benefit of local people and wildlife.
+Within its boundaries there has been a concerted effort since 1990 to re-generate despoiled landscape and enhance the natural environment for the benefit of local people and wildlife.